faacets/faacets-gamma/CONTRIBUTING.md

 ## Contributing to Faacets

-As of March 2017, our development is done (mostly) in the open.
-Currently, we do not accept feature requests or code extensions, as we need to stabilize the code base.
+Starting from March 2017, the development is done in the open.
+Our current focus is to reach feature parity with the former beta version still online on http://faceets.com.

-Feel free to write us if you want to help with the stabilization: you need to be familiar with Scala and with the mathematical formalism of nonlocality.
+Our current focus is to stabilize the mathematical algorithms and write an unambiguous specification for the file format.

+We welcome any help towards that goal.